 The migrating and nesting birds are a significant part of the biodiversity in the national park.
 Some of the popular species found amongst the wetlands and meadows include sea eagles, great bustards, various herons, differing bee-eaters, and spoonbills.

 The intersection of wildlife that crosses continents as well as intertwining domestic and wildlife species is one of the unique features of the park and a highlight for some people.
-The wetlands, lake, and soda pools create a diverse experience with the waterways and surrounding landscapes.
+The wetlands, the lake, and soda pools create a diverse experience with the waterways and surrounding landscapes.

 Lake Neusiedl is at the heart of the national park.
 The lake covers an area of 122 square miles (315 sq km) which makes it the largest endorheic lake in Central Europe.
 The majority of the lake is located in Austria with only 29 square miles (75 sq km) of it stretching over the border into Hungary.